Cry of Fear: Plot

-The story begins in a dark and gloomy city in Sweden, with Simon waking up in an alley after a car strikes him as he is trying to help an injured man.
-Waking up in an alley, Simon tries to make his way home, but deformed monsters attack him.
+The story begins in a dark and gloomy rendition of Stockholm, with the protagonist Simon waking up in an alley after a car strikes him as he is trying to help an injured man.
+Simon tries to make his way home, but is attacked and chased by deformed monsters.
 After failing to call the police, Simon receives a text from a man pleading for help.
 When he enters and searches an apartment block, he finds the man dead in his bathtub.
-Progressing further, as the apartment building slowly grows more run-down (and eventually covered in blood), a monster attacks him with a chainsaw that decapitates itself upon defeat, prompting Simon to vomit and pass out.
+Progressing further, as the apartment building slowly grows more run-down (and eventually covered in blood), a chainsaw-wielding monster attacks him and decapitates itself upon defeat, prompting Simon to vomit and pass out.

-He wakes up near a cryptic and violent doctor who says he cannot trust Simon.
-After exploring the city and facing threats along the way, he finds Sophie, his childhood friend, and love interest, on a rooftop.
+Simon wakes up near a cryptic and violent doctor who claims that he cannot trust him.
+After exploring the city and encountering more threats along the way, he finds Sophie, his childhood friend and love interest, on a rooftop.
 Simon attempts to confess his love to her, but she rejects his advances and commits suicide by jumping off the roof.
 A monster known as Carcass appears, giving Simon the choice to either kill it or flee from it back into the building.
 Simon continues on his journey home, attempting and failing to enter a subway station because he lacks a fuse.
 He goes to a nearby college to collect a fuse, however monsters ambush him upon finding it.

-Simon escapes to the station and enters it successfully where he, once again, encounters the doctor directly after he has murdered someone and gives chase where his progress is blocked by a door needing two more fuses.
+Escaping to the station, Simon successfully enters where he, once again, encounters the doctor, murdering someone.
+Simon gives chase until his progress is blocked by a door needing two more fuses.
 Simon enters the previously chained-up apartment and, after a long hallway where he hears a doctor describing an encounter with his patient and being attacked yet again, finds the fuses.
 While attempting to retrieve the fuses again to open a gate for a train, he enters another nightmare where he is chased through a maze by monsters hanging from the ceiling, escaping through a door that opens back up to a completely different hallway.